EngYork/C-presentation/C programming.md

 }
 ```

 This program takes in an input string with a maximum length of `256` characters (each character is one byte) and returns a Spongebob meme style string (EvErY EvEn ChArAcThEr iS UpPeRcAsE).
-In this program we use a bunh of new functions.
+In this program we use a bunch of new functions.

 - `fgets` is used to receive input from the user.
 - `realloc` handles shrinking or expanding previously allocated memory (by `malloc`).
 It allows us to save some space as we allocate only the memory we actually need to store our string instead of the initial `256` bytes.